 Above photo: Modhumala, 15, listens to her mother, Shabitri, talk about challenges in the past and how she wants to make sure Modhumala and her sister get good educations and avoid early marriage.
 Shabitri was married at 11.
-Madhumala wants to become a lawyer. © 2019 World Vision, Jon Warren
+Madhumala wants to become a lawyer. (©2019 World Vision/photo by Jon Warren)

-Around the world, 12 million girls are married before they turn 18.
+Around the world, 12 million girls are married before they turn 18 every year.
 In developing countries, one in nine girls is married before age 15.
 Even where child marriage is against the law, it often persists because of cultural norms about family honor, religious influences, and poverty.

 But the harms of child marriage far outweigh any perceived good.
 Child marriage — most often a girl being married to a much older man — can keep a girl from completing her education, increases her chance of experiencing violence, and contributes to the cycle of poverty that hurts entire communities.